5 Health Benefits of L-Citrulline: What You Need to Know

 Watermelons are almost everyone's favorite summertime fruit — sweet, juicy, and oh-so-refreshing after a grueling workout.
 What's not to like?

-Aside from its thirst-quenching abilities, Citrulline Malate (CM) has gained popularity as a nitric oxide (NO) booster, with potential benefits for improving resistance and high-intensity exercise performance.
-It has also been suggested to aid in the recovery of muscular performance.
+Aside from their thirst-quenching abilities, watermelons are one of nature's best sources of the amino acid L-citrulline.
+This specific amino acid has gained popularity as a nitric oxide (NO) booster, with potential benefits for improving aerobic and anaerobic exercise performance.

 What Is L-Citrulline?